Zeph3r/Zeph3r/README.md

 **Currently focused on:** [installer-intel](https://github.com/Zeph3r/installer-intel), an open-source tool that analyzes Windows installers and tells you how to deploy them silently.

-**Tech I use:** Python, PowerShell, FastAPI, Terraform, Azure, CrowdStrike
+**Tech I use:** Python, PowerShell, FastAPI, Terraform, Azure, Power Automate

 ---